Bhavesh5650/QuizApp/README.md

   - Provide feedback on user performance at the end of the quiz, including the number of correct answers, wrong answers, and overall score.

 ### User Interface
-- **Navigation**:
-  - Bottom Navigation Bar with sections for Home, Categories, Leaderboard, and Settings.

 - **Home Screen**:
   - Display a welcome message and allow users to start a new quiz.